-and very close to the ground.
-Even where the dust is lifted into the flow, the resultant cloud remains relatively close to the ground.
-In contrast, the dust cloud forms very much closer to the tandem-rotor configuration and has significant vertical extent.
-Indeed, the plots of the averaged dust density on the longitudinal slice through the flow show the wall of dust that forms in front of the aircraft with single main rotor to be diffuse and somewhat tenuous in comparison to the thick, persistent wall of dust that forms directly in front of the tandem-rotor aircraft at this forward speed.
+Figures 12 and 13 show that the dust cloud that the VTM predicts to form around the helicopters once they have decelerated to an advance ratio $\mu^{\star} = 0.47$.
+At this forward speed, the wake of an isolated horizontal rotor would exist within the recirculation regime, but the rearward tilt of the rotors under the simulated conditions instead causes a fairly large and coherent ground vortex to form just forward of the helicopters.
+Most interestingly, the isosurface plots of the dust density distribution around the single main rotor configuration show a fairly broad region surrounding the helicopter in which the dust layer remains sheetlike and very close to the ground.
+Even when the dust is lifted into the flow, the resultant cloud remains relatively close to the ground.
+In contrast, the dust cloud forms much closer to the tandem-rotor configuration and has significant vertical extent.
+Indeed, the plots of the averaged dust density on the longitudinal slice through the flow show the wall of dust that forms in front of the aircraft with a single main rotor to be diffuse and somewhat tenuous in comparison with the thick persistent wall of dust that forms directly in front of the tandem-rotor aircraft at this forward speed.

 Further deceleration of the helicopters results in a significant enlargement of the dust cloud that surrounds the aircraft, particularly as the wake transitions from the ground vortex regime into the recirculatory regime.
-Figures 14 and 15 show the dust distribution in the flow with the aircraft travelling above the ground at advance ratio $\mu^ = 0.29$.
-At this advance ratio the rotors operate well within the recirculatory flow regime.
+Figures 14 and 15 show the dust distribution in the flow with the aircraft travelling above the ground at advance ratio $\mu^{\star} = 0.29$.
+At this advance ratio, the rotors operate well within the recirculatory flow regime.
 Nevertheless, a comparison of the averaged dust density on the longitudinal slice through the flow shows the tandem-rotor configuration to continue to produce a dust cloud that is far larger and more persistent, and that extends significantly higher above the helicopter, than the cloud that is produced by the single main rotor configuration.

-In similar vein to Figs. 18 and 19, Figs. 20 and 21 contrast the vorticity and dust density distributions in the flow around the two helicopter configurations at this low forward speed.
-The much enlarged region of strong vorticity that forms in front of the helicopter with the rotors operating in the recirculatory regime is principally responsible for transporting dust high into the air surrounding the helicopter from its origin on the ground plane.
-The key role of the separation zone just forward of the recirculatory flow in limiting the forward extent of entrainment of dust from the ground, and hence in governing the overall size of the dust cloud, is clearly evident on comparing the vorticity and dust distributions within the flow.
+In a similar vein to Figs. 18 and 19, Figs. 20 and 21 contrast the vorticity and dust density distributions in the flow around the two helicopter configurations at this low forward speed.
+The much-enlarged region of strong vorticity that forms in front of the helicopter with the rotors operating in the recirculatory regime is principally responsible for transporting dust high into the air surrounding the helicopter from its origin on the ground plane.
+The key role of the separation zone just forward of the recirculatory flow in limiting the forward extent of entrainment of dust from the ground, and hence in governing the overall size of the dust cloud, is clearly evident when comparing the vorticity and dust distributions within the flow.